johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 ~~~~~~~~~~
 {: #ex-drop title="Example of where packets get dropped"}

-Packets ingress on the left and egress on the right.

 See Appendix C for examples of how these discard signals map to root causes and mitigation actions.